ajnirp/ajnirp.github.io/_posts/2016-1-23-Ruler-Series-Haskell.md

     ruler :: Stream Integer
     ruler = interleaveStreams (repeat 0) (map (+1) ruler)

-It doesn't work because we haven't defined `interleaveStreams` - which, for the sake of brevity, we will now refer to as `iStr`.
+It doesn't work because we haven't yet defined `interleaveStreams` - which, for the sake of brevity, we will now refer to as `interleave`.
 How do we do that?
 My first instinct was to define it like so:

-    iStr :: Stream a -> Stream a -> Stream a iStr (S x y) (S x' y') = S x (S x' (iStr y y'))
+    interleave :: Stream a -> Stream a -> Stream a interleave (S x y) (S x' y') = S x (S x' (interleave y y'))

 Then I headed over to the `ghci` prompt, loaded my definitions in, entered `ruler` and waited expectantly.